River Dee ferryboat disaster: Context

 The city of Aberdeen lies at the mouth of the River Dee in North East Scotland.
 This is a tidal part of the river and can be subject to powerful currents.
-In 1876 the Royal Burgh of Torry was distinct from Aberdeen and was found on the south bank of the river.
-Aberdeen lay on the north bank.
-In 1891 Torry was incorporated into the city of Aberdeen.
+In 1876 Torry, on the south bank of the river, was part of Kincardineshire and distinct from the Royal Burgh of Aberdeen, which lay on the north bank.
+In 1891 Torry was incorporated into the county of the city of Aberdeen.

 The ferry route was a busy and profitable route between the Pocra Quay on the North and Torry on the south.
 It had operated for centuries.
 At the time of the accident, the big ferry boat was operated by a pulley system, attached by a rope to each river bank.
 This allowed it to be pulled across the river without the need for an engine, sails or rudder on the boat.
 Other boats continued to transport passengers across the route, particularly on busy days.
 The wire-boat was crossing the new channel of the River Dee where the current could be faster.